Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 }
 ```

 Looking at this, if you were following a design spec and weren't really following any OOCSS guidelines, this would make sense, but nothing is really reusable.
-All these 'parts' needs to be copied and pasted into other classes.
+All these 'parts' need to be copied and pasted into other classes.
 So, how can we make this better?
 OOCSS says like this ...

 ```css
 .arial-font-family {